Planning for The New Year

-I did have a very successful year, but I feel I over planned.
-Something simpler would have served my purposes and gotten me back to creating art quicker.
+I did have a very successful year that year, but I feel I over planned and it detracted from my creative time.

-This year I went simple.
-I spent about 2 hours setting up my new goals spreadsheet with targets for 2012 and writing out a brief outline of the new projects I want to accomplish over the course of the year.
+Now days I got with a much simpler process.
+I spend about 2 hours setting up my new goals and writing out a brief outline of the new projects I want to accomplish over the course of the year.

-I then went back to making art and teaching my workshops.
+I then get back to making art and teaching my workshops.

 Reusing Goals – They’re Systems!